cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

-For indefinite-length byte strings, every data item (chunk) between the indefinite-length indicator and the "break" MUST be a definite-length byte string item; if the parser sees any item type other than a byte string before it sees the "break", it is an error.
+For indefinite-length byte strings, every data item (chunk) between the indefinite-length indicator and the "break" MUST be a definite-length byte string item; if the decoder sees any item type other than a byte string before it sees the "break", it is an error.

 For example, assume the sequence: